-Before we start, I would like to explain several fundamental terms such as variance, standard deviation, normal distribution, estimate, accuracy, precision, mean, expected value, and random variable.
+Before we start, I would like to explain several fundamental terms such as variance, standard deviation, normal distribution, estimate, accuracy, precision, mean, hidden state, and random variable.

-I expect that many readers of this tutorial are familiar with introductory statistics.
-However, at the beginning of this tutorial, I promised to supply the necessary background that is required to understand how the Kalman Filter works.
+I expect that many readers of this book are familiar with introductory statistics.
+However, at the beginning of this book, I promised to supply the necessary background that is required to understand how the Kalman Filter works.
 If you are familiar with this topic, feel free to skip this chapter and jump to the next section.

-The above outcome cannot be defined as the expected value because the system states (the coin values) are not hidden, and we've used the entire population (all 5 coins) for the mean value calculation.
+In this example, the outcome cannot be considered a hidden state because the system states (the coin values) are known, and the calculation involves the entire population (all 5 coins).

 Now assume five different weight measurements of the same person: 79.8kg, 80kg, 80.1kg, 79.8kg, and 80.2kg.
 The person is a system, and the person's weight is a system state.